podaac/cumulus-metadata-aggregator/README.md

 * MetadataAggregator is a lambda/ECS function which will aggregate information from different sources Ex. .xfdumanifest.xml, *.fp into UMM-G Json and upload UMM-G Json file up to CMR
-* This labmda has ability to obtain CMR token through launchpad (ECHOLambdaRestClient.java).
+* This labmda has ability to obtain CMR token through launchpad (CMRLambdaRestClient.java).
 The high level view of the process is copy the certificate key to lambda local directory, find certificate passcode through cloud system secret key and finally use the certificate to request CMR AUTHORIZATION token
 * If MetadataAggregator sees the input granule including the .fp (footprint) file.
 It will read the fp file, use